ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

-In summary, the gateway had selected `buyerId` and `sellerId` fields from the listings services, sent those keys as input over to the users service, and then recieved back a complete type resolved with multiple fields of any type and selection.
+To recap, the gateway has selected `buyerId` and `sellerId` fields from the listings services, sent those keys as input over to the users service, and then recieved back a complete type resolved with multiple fields of any type and selection.
 Neat!

-However, you may notice that both `sellerId` and `buyerId` keys are _always_ requested from the listing service, even though they are only needed when resolving their respective associations.
+However, you may notice that both `buyerId` and `sellerId` keys are _always_ requested from the listing service, even though they are only needed when resolving their respective associations.
 If we were sensitive to costs associated with keys, then we could judiciously select only the keys needed for the query with a field-level selectionSet mapping:

 ```js
 {